mmtk/mmtk-core/README.md

 ### Try out our current bindings

-We are maintaining three VM bindings for MMTk.
+We maintain three VM bindings for MMTk.
 These bindings are accessible in the following repositories:

 * [OpenJDK](https://github.com/mmtk/mmtk-openjdk),
 * [JikesRVM](https://github.com/mmtk/mmtk-jikesrvm),